json5/json5/README.md

 These are the new features of JSON5's syntax.
 All of these are optional, and all of these are part of ES5 JavaScript.

-- Object keys don't need to be quoted if they contain no [special characters]( https://developer.mozilla.org/en/Core_JavaScript_1.5_Guide/Core_Language_Features#Variables).
+- Object keys don't need to be quoted if they're valid [identifiers]( https://developer.mozilla.org/en/Core_JavaScript_1.5_Guide/Core_Language_Features#Variables).
 Yes, even reserved keywords are valid unquoted keys in ES5 [[§11.1.5](http://es5.github.com/#x11.1.5), [§7.6](http://es5.github.com/#x7.6)].
   *[TODO: Unicode characters and escape sequences aren't yet supported in this implementation.]*